-This deforming 'Magmatic Belt' plays a distinct and key role in shaping the landscape of the coastal area.
+This deforming 'magmatic belt' plays a distinct and key role in shaping the landscape of the coastal area.
 The morphology of the belt varies along the strike, creating a variety of landscapes at different scales.
 The southernmost part of the belt is dominated by deformed diabase, andesites, schists and granites.
-Deformation has created numerous elongated sedimentary basins in the middle of a quite complex topography (Figures 2.10 and 2.11), with isolated volcanic cones immediately to the west of the main magmatic belt (Figure 2.12).
-In the area of Abu Arish, to the West of the Magmatic Belt, (Figure 2.13), the Quaternary lavas have covered the underlying topography.
-Enclosed sedimentary basins are found at the edges of the lava flows, or where rivers have incised (Figures 2.14-16).
+Deformation has created numerous elongated sedimentary basins in the middle of a quite complex topography (Figures 10 and 11), with isolated volcanic cones immediately to the west of the main magmatic belt (Figure 12).
+In the area of Abu Arish in the Upper Coastal Area (Figure13), the Quaternary lavas have covered the underlying topography.
+Enclosed sedimentary basins are found at the edges of the lava flows, or where rivers have incised (Figures 14-16).

 Generally speaking, the Magmatic Belt is an area of topographic complexity located between two vast sedimentary plains.
 Complex topography may be used by hominins for protection but also strategically while hunting, and an area of such topography may therefore be attractive to early hominin populations.
-The Magmatic Belt is also a boundary for stream catchment, with the present-day topography utilised in the building of the modern Wadi Jizan dam.
+The magmatic belt is also a boundary for stream catchment, with the present-day topography utilised in the building of the modern Jizan dam.
 Similar damming and capture of water flowing from the escarpment to the coast may have also occurred through natural processes in the past, creating areas more attractive to animal and hominin populations.
 This attractiveness is enhanced by an abundant source of raw materials for tool manufacture in the lava flows.
 This complex topography also may trap and protect areas of sediment, potentially preserving archaeological and palaeoenvironmental archives in situ.